-Going to church in a foreign country is a fascinating, fun, and at times a challenging experience.
-Most countries will have English-speaking wards or branches, but what do you do if your ward or branch doesn't speak English?
+Going to church in a foreign country is a fascinating, fun ... but honestly also pretty challenging.
+Some countries will have English-speaking wards or branches, but what do you do if your ward or branch doesn't speak English?

 Sing The Hymns

 Singing a hymn is like saying a prayer — it brings the Spirit, no matter the language.
-It can be hard to feel the Spirit in an LDS meeting if you don't know what someone is saying, but the Spirit doesn't always speak through words.
+It can be hard to feel the Spirit in a church meeting if you don't know what someone is saying, but the Spirit doesn't always speak through words.
 Just sing hymns in your branch, even if you don't know the native language.
 You'll feel the Spirit and it can continue on with you throughout the rest of the meeting and throughout the rest of the week.

 Read Your Scriptures + Journal

 If you find yourself dozing off because you have no idea what's going on in your international Relief Society, try reading your scriptures.
 You can receive personal revelation that you might be needing to get through your volunteer classes that week.
 This is an effort that can seriously bless you and help you get the most out of church every week.

 Ask The Missionaries

 Do whatever you can to be involved!
 Open the door for someone, help pass out books, or help put up chairs.
 You don't have to have an awesome comment in Sunday school to get the most out of church.
 You might even make some of your best foreign friends at church without speaking a word of the same language!
 Simply try.
 If you try, you're going to be involved and get something out of church that week.

 Share Your Testimony

 Scared to get up on fast Sunday because no one would understand you speaking English?
 Don't be silly.
 Just share your testimony even if you don't speak the language.
 If you are feeling the Spirit sharing your testimony, someone else most likely is too.
 You can also share your testimony by serving in you ward or branch.
 Even just a smile can help you and others around you to feel the Spirit.